 Historical Context of Sexual Harassment in India

-India being a patriarchal society, faces the dubious distinction of having a very deep rooted history of sexual harassment in the society.
+India being a patriarchal society, faces the dubious distinction of having a very deep-rooted history of sexual harassment in the society.

 In old times, the women were mostly confined to the four walls of their homes, not permitted to get educated or work.
-There were many instances of sexual harassment, yet, the women had to keep quiet and bear the brunt as coming out in the open would tarnish their image.
+There were many instances of workplace harassment, yet, the women had to keep quiet and bear the brunt as coming out in the open would tarnish their image.

-Background of the POSH Act
+Background of the POSH Act or Sexual Harassment Law

 (a) Vishaka vs State of Rajasthan (1997)